How to Set $\beta_1, \beta_2$ in Adam: An Online Learning Perspective: Introduction

 Training a neural network is an instance of a nonsmooth nonconvex optimization problem, where the goal is to find a $w^*$ that minimizes a function $F: \sW \to \R$, where $\sW$ is the set of possible solutions.
 A training algorithm usually starts from some initial solution $w_0$, and then iteratively update the solution $w_{t+1} = w_t + \Delta_t$.
 Here, $\Delta_t$ specifies the update in round $t$.
 The most efficient training algorithms are first-order methods, which computes $\Delta_t$ based on the (possibly stochastic) gradients $g_t$, where $\E[g_t] = \frac{dF}{dw_t}$.
 The Adam optimizer~\citep{KingmaAndBa2017adammethodstochasticoptimization} is among the most popular first-order methods, which computes a coordinate-wise update of the form

 where $\alpha_t > 0$ is the learning rate of the optimization problem, and $0 < \beta_1, \beta_2 < 1$ are the first and second-order momentum discount factors.
+As justified by~\cite{AhnNeurIPS2024AdamisEffectiveNonConvex}, we omit the bias-correction terms since they are coordinate-independent and can be absorbed into $\alpha_t$.

 Ever since Adam was introduced, numerous experimental results~\citep[see e.g.][]{Orvieto2025SearchAdamSecretSauce} have shown that tuning $\beta_1$ and $\beta_2$ play a vital role in the empirical performance of Adam.
 Despite its practical importance, a theoretical foundation for tuning these discount factors is still lacking, and current practitioners mostly rely on either expensive grid search to tune these factors.
-Recent empirical findings~\citep{Orvieto2025SearchAdamSecretSauce} found that for each $\beta_1$, the optimal value of $\beta_2$ often satisfies $\beta_1 \leq \sqrt{\beta_2}$, and that $\beta_1 = \sqrt{\beta_2}$ is in fact optimal in some experiments.
+Recent empirical findings~\citep{Orvieto2025SearchAdamSecretSauce} found that for each $\beta_1$, the optimal value of $\beta_2$ often satisfies $\beta_1 \leq \sqrt{\beta_2}$, and that $\beta_1 = \sqrt{\beta_2}$ is in fact optimal in a number of experiments.
+Figure~\ref{fig:betascorr} in the appendix illustrates an example.

 A recently emerged framework for nonconvex optimization is the online-to-nonconvex framework~\citep{CutkoskyICML2023Online2Nonconvex}, which casts a new perspective on $\Delta_t$.
 In this framework, $\Delta_t$ is the prediction in round $t$ of an online learning algorithm in a $1$-dimensional online linear optimization problem.
 In this framework,~\citet{AhnAdamisFTRL2024} recently showed that the Adam's update rule in~\Cref{eq:AdamUpdate} corresponding to the output of an Follow-the-Reguralized-Leader (FTRL) algorithm~\citep[see e.g.][]{OrabonaIntroToOnlineLearningBook} with the sequence of losses $\ell_t(x) = \beta_1^{-t}g_t x$ and the square function $\frac{x^2}{2}$ as the regularizer.
 More concretely,~\Cref{eq:AdamUpdate} is equivalent to